 In exceptional circumstances, an Initial Discussion may be conducted via another format such as online or by phone.
-A circumstance where it is unreasonable for you to require a Participant to attend face-to-face include:
+Circumstances where it is unreasonable for Providers to require a Participant to attend face-to-face include where:

+- it is not safe, including where face-to-face servicing:

+- o cannot be carried out in a safe manner

+- is inappropriate for the relevant Participant, the Provider's staff and others from a work health and safety perspective; and

+- o is not permitted by or is inconsistent with any other legal requirement

 - they reside in an area that is affected by:

 - o extreme weather conditions

 - o a natural disaster

-- o lack of access to reasonable transport
+- lack of access to reasonable transport

 - cultural reasons

 - travel time and/or cost is not reasonable

 - the Participant has an ongoing medical condition and will not be medically fit to attend in person for at least two weeks and wishes to proceed with the Appointment rather than reschedule.